wix-incubator/react-native-controllers/README.md

     onPress: function() {
       // on press event handler
     },
-    testID: "e2e_is_awesome" // optional, used to locate this view in end-to-end tests },
+    testID: "e2e_is_awesome", // optional, used to locate this view in end-to-end tests
+    disabled: true // optional, disables the button (shown as faded without interaction) },
   {
     icon: require('./img/navicon_camera.png'), // image for an icon button
     onPress: function() {
       // on press event handler
     },
-    testID: "e2e_is_awesome" // optional, used to locate this view in end-to-end tests }
+    testID: "e2e_is_awesome", // optional, used to locate this view in end-to-end tests
+    disabled: true // optional, disables the button (shown as faded without interaction) }
   ]);
 ```